José de León Toral: Assassination

-On 17 July 1928, two weeks after Obregón had been re-elected as president, León Toral, a sketch artist, entered La Bombilla restaurant in San Ángel, where a party honoring Obregón was under way.
+On 17 July 1928, two weeks after Obregón had been re-elected as president, De León Toral, a sketch artist, entered La Bombilla restaurant in San Ángel, where a party honoring Obregón was under way.
 Disguised as a caricaturist, he drew caricatures of Obregón, the orchestra director, and Aarón Sáenz, and showed them to Obregón, who told him the caricatures were well done and suggested that he should continue.
-When Obregón turned to sit down, León Toral drew a gun and shot him five or six times in the back, killing him instantly.
+When Obregón turned to sit down, De León Toral drew a gun and shot him five or six times in the back, killing him instantly.

-León Toral was arrested immediately and pleaded guilty, claiming that he killed Obregón to facilitate the establishment of the Kingdom of Christ.
+De León Toral was arrested immediately and pleaded guilty, claiming that he killed Obregón to facilitate the establishment of the Kingdom of Christ.
 Mother Conchita was also arrested and received a 20-year prison sentence but was pardoned after serving 13 years; she eventually married Carlos Castro Balda, a bomber of the Mexican Chamber of Deputies.

 Execution

 Trial of José de León Toral with annotation made by the accused.

 José de León Toral right before being executed by firing squad.

 José de León Toral was sentenced to death and executed by firing squad on Saturday, February 9, 1929 in the Palacio de Lecumberri.
 His last words were ¡Viva Cristo Rey!
 (Long Live Christ the King!), the battle cry of the Cristeros.
 He was buried in the Spanish Pantheon.